All Products

 KEY `auto_shard_key_c` USING BTREE (`c`)

-) ENGINE = InnoDB DEFAULT CHARSET = utf8mb4 dbpartition by hash(`c`)
+) ENGINE = InnoDB DEFAULT CHARSET = utf8mb4 dbpartition by hash(`c`);

-Create a user-defined function my_abs:
+First, create the user-defined function my_abs:

 DELIMITER &&